vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 <a name="mandatory"></a>
 ## Mandatory Options ##

 The `create` command of the `vic-machine` utility requires you to provide information about where in your vSphere environment to deploy the virtual container host, the user account to use, the bridge network to use, and the location in which to store container image files.
-The options in this section are **mandatory**.
+The options in this section are either always **mandatory** or mandatory in most circumstances.

 ### `target` ###